raphael-group/hatchet/docs/source/README.md

 The setup process is composed of 3 steps:
 1. [Installation](#installation): the compilation and installation of Hatchet and its dependencies; this is a one-time process.
-2. [Using Gurobi](#usinggurobi): the requirements to run Gurobi; these need to be satisfied before every run.
+2. [Using a Solver](#usingasolver): the requirements to run a Solver; these need to be satisfied for computing allele-specific fractional copy numbers.
 3. [Required data](#requireddata): the requirements for considered data; these need to be satisfied whenever using new data.

 ### Installation